 REGISTRATION AND TERMS FOR PARTICIPATING IN THE CONTEST

+1. Can you take part if you have released tracks in the past?
 The only condition of the Rules is that the soloist or group must not be under contract to a record company or publishing company when they register (see paragraphs 2 and 4).
 There is no problem if participants have been under contract in the past, as long as contractual obligations do not apply to the tracks presented and the performance that is the Contest’s final aim.

+4. Can winners of last year’s contest take part?
 No, winners of previous Contests in the same group cannot take part.
 However, individual artists who have already taken part in previous Contests in different groups, with different tracks to those presented in the past can take part (as long as all the other criteria for participation are met).

+5. Can a musician play with more than one band in the contest?
 No. Artists may not compete with more than one band at the same time.

+6. How long should the tracks to upload last?
 In order for Judges to properly assess the tracks, the suggested length is between 3 and 10 minutes.

+7. What kind of track can you present?
 Contestants can present both new tracks and tracks already recorded or published before the Contest.
 Each group that registers declares that they have created the tracks and/or arrangements presented.
 Original compositions are not mandatory: contestants can submit standards jazz or arrangements of previously composed works, even if it's preferable to upload original tracks too, for a better evaluation by the Jurors.

-7. How can I be sure that the band information and tracks have been uploaded properly?
+8. How can I be sure that the band information and tracks have been uploaded properly?

 During the upload the user will be guided step by step by the control panel, with a feedback message if either element is missing.
 The band profile will only be visible on the site once all the contents have been uploaded correctly.
 You will be receive a notification – followed by a confirmation e-mail – that you have registered properly.